β οΈ Disclaimer:

 Using Graph view we can clearly see the new checking:

-Here’s the 2 important changes:
+Here’s the important change:

 // AFTER 18.3.1 - NEW blocks resend of foreign messages